 - Search for classes and complete your registration.

-Cross-registration is a program through the Pittsburgh Council on Higher Education (PCHE) that provides an opportunity for enriched educational programs by permitting students to attend courses at any of ten participating colleges and universities.
+Cross-registration is a program through the Pittsburgh Council on Higher Education (PCHE) that provides an opportunity for enriched educational programs by permitting students to attend courses at any of eleven participating colleges and universities.
 Please visit our Cross-Registration page for policies and a listing of participating institutions.

 When to Register

 Check the Academic Calendar for registration dates.

-The schedule for registration will be posted at duq.edu/register and in DORI at least two weeks before registration begins.
+The schedule for registration will be posted at duq.edu/register at least two weeks before registration begins.

-- All students must be registered by the end of the add/drop period.
+- All students must be registered by the end of the final registration, also referred to as the add/drop period.
+Add/drop typically ends on the last day of the first week of the fall and spring semesters.

 - Students may register for internships through the fourth Friday of the (Fall/Spring) term.

 - Students registering for internships may not drop another class if the add/drop period has ended.
 Course withdrawals are permitted up to the published deadlines.